Carmen D. Llanes

 Community Organizer & Logistics + Tech Aide

 Born in Nigeria & raised in Republic Du Benin (West Africa), Kalu, at age, 18 moved to New York in the United States for college in 2001.
 He graduated from Monroe Community College in Rochester with an Associate’s Degree in Liberal Arts before relocating to Austin, Texas, in 2007 to pursue a music career.
 In 2013, he joined Texas Campaign for the Environment (TCE) as a Community Outreach Advocate, base building by canvassing & supporting initiatives that highlight environmental issues directly impacting Texans.
-He is the current North Austin Community Organizer in 78752, 78753 and 78758 zip codes, including the St. Johns neighborhood) focusing on identifying issues that impact the health of community members and championing efforts to organize, mobilize & prepare residents in creating opportunities that address root causes of high rates of chronic disease & health disparities in their neighborhoods.
+He focuses on identifying issues that impact the health of community members and championing efforts to organize, mobilize & prepare residents in creating opportunities that address root causes of high rates of chronic disease & health disparities in their neighborhoods.
 Though a touring musician and having played Festivals like Bonnaroo, Panic En La Playa, as the frontman & co-songwriter in Kalu & The Electric Joint, he sees the stage as an extension of community work by creating safe spaces to learn, connect, breed tolerance, and fight oppression through stories of the human condition and experience delivered as songs.

 Monica GuzmáN, MA